yogytes/LinkedIn-API-WebFrameworks/CHEATSHEET.md

 #### Hackday Resources (contains links to more example code using LinkedIn API)
 - https://github.com/harshsinghal/LinkedIn-API-WebFrameworks/blob/master/HACKDAY-RESOURCES.md

+#### LinkedIn API Help
+- In case of queries please email lihack@linkedin.com (with API Key and a shot description of your app)
+- If your requests are being throttled, email lihack@linkedin.com with your API Key and which API call type is being throttled
+- It may take 20-30 minutes to respond to requests for increasing throttling limits

 ####DISCLAIMER
 ##### Some repositories contain code provided/created by LinkedIn Developers while others belong to people outside of LinkedIn.